-Schmidt: Next version of Android will combine Gingerbread and HoneycombAlex Wagner - Deputy Managing Editor, News Desk
+Schmidt: Next version of Android will combine Gingerbread and HoneycombAlex Wagner - Editorial Director of News and Content

 Little is known about the next version of Android, currently being referred to as "Ice Cream Sandwich," except that it could be arriving some time this summer.
 During his keynote speech at MWC today, Eric Schmidt dropped some knowledge on the "I" version of Android, but details were still tight.
 Schmidt said that the next version of Google's mobile OS will "start with an I, be named after a dessert" (shocking!) and will combine aspects of Gingerbread and Honeycomb to create one OS to rule them all.
 Unfortunately, there were no release details given, although Schmidt did say that updates have been coming in a "six month cycle."